 • The body of accumulated knowledge provides no evidence that the audible or subaudible sounds emitted by wind turbines have any direct adverse physiological effects.

-In fact, there have been a total of 17 reviews world-wide of the hundreds of pieces of peer-reviewed research related to wind energy, noise and health, as well as the anecdotal health complaints.
+In fact, there have been a total of 19 reviews world-wide of the dozens of pieces of peer-reviewed research related to wind energy, noise and health, as well as the anecdotal health complaints.
 Each of these reviews has found the same thing: no health impacts attributable to wind power and no physiological mechanism for health impacts.
 For the full list of reviews including key finds and links, please see the referenced material maintained by the University of Sydney.

 The evidence is clear.
 Credible, independent professionals time and again have reviewed the literature and the situation and found no credibility to claims of wind farms causing physiological harm.

 2. ‘Wind turbine syndrome’ is a psychogenic illness without organic causes

 In epidemiology and public health, there are concepts of psychogenic and sociogenic illnesses: